 Often a dark brown button with white lettering will open a pdf version of a file in a separate page in your browser, or a separate browser window, depending on how your browser works.
 These pdf's are suitable for printing.

 Often a orange button with black lettering navigates to another page in this website.
 This page opens in the same page of your browser.
-Use the yellow navigation bar at the left or bottom of the page to return to page on which you clicked the orange button.
+Use the yellow navigation bar at the left of the page to return to the page on which you clicked the orange button.

 examples of flat buttons:

 Links are provided with buttons and linking text.
 Linking text is either underlined, or shows as underlined when the mouse hovers over the words, depending on the settings of your browser.
 These links are designed to be convenient for those who like to navigate a website using links.
-For those who would rather navigate the site without using these links, all of the website is available by using the yellow navigation bars with black lettering, at the left, the left sidebars, and also at the bottom, of each page to go from page to page, and the scroll bar at the right to scroll down each page.
+For those who would rather navigate the site without using these links, all of the website is available by using the yellow navigation bars with black lettering, at the left, the left sidebars, to go from page to page, and the scroll bar at the right to scroll down each page.